abilandz/PH8124/Lecture_2/Lecture_2.md

 * It is possible to store in the variable the content of an external file (more on this later!);
 * There are some built-in variables always set to some values, e.g. **HOME**, **SHELL**, **PATH**, etc. These special variables are the essential part of your **shell** environment, and if they are not set correctly, everything in your current terminal session can start falling apart (more on this later!).

-Now that we have covered the very basics of commands and variables, let us see how we can develop the first **Bash** scripts.
+Now that we have covered the very basics of commands and variables, let us see how we can develop the first **Bash** script.
 In order to achieve that, the very first step is to learn how to edit the file in the terminal.